opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Annotations (Add custom text, music symbols, etc. to the score and export to and import from XML)

 And there are other ways to contribute to the community - we plan on starting a blog & a newsletter and share our knowledge.
 We encourage our sponsors to bring up their desired features and pitch blog post ideas.

-Additionally, our awesome sponsors get awesome perks, like early access to features like the Audio Player, or a postcard from Vienna.
+Additionally, our awesome sponsors get awesome perks, like:
+* Early Access to features like the Audio Player
+* A postcard from Vienna

+and others.
 Check them out at our [GitHub sponsors page](https://github.com/sponsors/opensheetmusicdisplay).

 Brought to you by [PhonicScore](https://phonicscore.com/)